znep/query-coordinator/README.md

 that a clean babel configuration is used for the transforms, alleviating an issue with babel versions.

-### Bower packages

-In order to allow clearer management of dependencies, Bower was (eventually) integrated into the asset management system.
-Unfortunately, the "normal" ways of integrating bower packages and Rails won't work:
-- Rails-Assets (a gem source which transparently wraps Bower packages as gems) would result in yet another 3rd-party dependency on deploy.
-This is too risky, especially as this service is still in beta.
-- bower-rails does not introduce a deploy dependency, but since we've butchered the Rails asset pipeline from the beginning this package turned out to be difficult to integrate.

-#### Setting up bower locally
-1. Install node.js (platform dependent).
-2. Install bower: `# npm install -g bower`

 ### YUI Compressor errors

 There is a tool to help us troubleshoot YUI / Jammit compressor errors.
 It is in the `tools` directory and can be invoked with the command below.
 It currently expects a working directory to exist which is `../../tmp` which you must create beforehand.